Zinabuf/GCIM/README.md

     on the assumptions of prior causal directions.
 By explicitly testing both directions, GCIM offers researchers data-driven insight into the likely causal directions of GxE interactions.</div>_

-_<div align="justify">NB: The proposed direction of causation refers to the hypothesized G×E interaction in which the exposure affects the outcome, aligning with the researcher’s primary interest.
-In contrast, the reverse direction test evaluates the opposite relationship, switching the roles of exposure and outcome to assess whether the assumed causal direction is valid.
-Once the data has been properly prepared, begin by testing the causal direction based on the proposed direction of interest, that is, the direction specified by the researcher.
-After this primary analysis, assess the reverse causal direction by switching the roles of the exposure and outcome variables in both the discovery and target datasets.
-This involves treating the original outcome as the exposure and the original exposure as the outcome, ensuring consistency in data structure and formatting across both analyses.</div>_

 ## I. Package installation
 From GitHub